PaddyMcGlone/codemcglone.github.io/_posts/2019-08-27-Dependency-Inversion-Principle.markdown

 > A high level module should not depend on a low level module, they should both rely upon abstractions.
 > Abstractions should not depend on details, details should depend upon abstractions

-The Dependency Inversion Principle is the 'D' of the 'Uncle Bob's' [SOLID principles](http://blog.cleancoder.com/) which are implemented to to improve the robustness and maintainability of your software application.
+The Dependency Inversion Principle is the 'D' of the 'Uncle Bob's' [SOLID principles](http://blog.cleancoder.com/) which are implemented to improve the robustness and maintainability of your software application.

-This principle can be better explained by breaking the design fundamental down into two parts with a simple code example.
+This principle although it sounds scary, can be better explained by breaking it down into two parts following a simple code example.

+### The example code

+We have been approached by Volkswagen to create a web application for white water kayakers whom love their vans (sounds like a great so far).
+The first requirement from the customer is to create a list of all the current vans in stock on the home page, so our developer creates a very simple app and delivers it to the customer:

+    public controller VansController : Controller
+    {
+        private readonly UnitOfWork _unitofWork;

+        public VansController()
+        {
+            _unitOfWork = new UnitOfWork;
+        }

+        public actionresult Index()
+        {
+            var vans = _UnitOfWork.VanRepository.GetAll();

+            Return View("Index", vans);
+        }
+    }

+As you can see from the code above, this is a really simple web application.
+We are mannually creating an instance of the unit of work and using it to retrieve the data we need for our view and passing it to the index page.

+For a really simple web application, this design approach is totally acceptable.
+However, when our application grows in size managing the risk involved in implementing these changes is going to be a difficult task.

+Lets use the dependency principle to improve our web application, as mentioned earlier we can split this prinicple into two sections:

-### Part One
+### Part One - Adding abstractions.

 > A high level module should not depend on a low level module, they should both rely upon abstractions.